nextless/terraform-aws-next-rest-apis/tests/README.md

 - Install the latest version of [Go](https://golang.org/).
 - Install [dep](https://github.com/golang/dep) for Go dependency management.
 - Install [Terraform](https://www.terraform.io/downloads.html).
-- Configure your GCP credentials using one of the [options supported by the Google Cloud SDK](https://cloud.google.com/sdk/docs/authorizing).
+- Configure your AWS credentials using one of the [options supported by the AWS SDK](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
+Usually, the easiest option is to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

 ### One-time setup